 The Online Learning Project

 The Ditidaht Language & Culture program is part of the Ditidaht Community School located on-reserve at Nitinaht Lake, BC.
 The program delivers K-12 language instruction and programming for adults and others in the community.
 Many Ditidaht members live away from the community, however, so the Online Learning Project is being developed to ensure that all Ditidaht members can access learning opportunities for their rich and unique language in a convenient and engaging way.

 Dorothy Shepherd – Fluent Speaker, Language Instructor

 Sarah Tom – Language Instructor, Language Nest, Kindergarten Immersion, and grades 1-3

 Pat Patterson – Language Instructor, grades 4-6, High School and Adult

-Dr. Adam Werle – Linguist and Language Instructor, University of Victoria Linguistics
+Dr. Adam Werle – Consulting Linguist, University of Victoria Linguistics

 Dave Mason – Teacher, Project Coordinator